St Bride's Church: Great Fire of London

 In the mid-17th century disaster struck.
 In 1665, the Great Plague of London killed 238 parishioners in a single week, and in 1666, the following year, the church was completely destroyed during the Great Fire of London, which burned much of the city.
 After the fire, the old church was replaced by an entirely new building designed by Sir Christopher Wren, one of his largest and most expensive works, taking seven years to build.

 St Bride's was reopened on 19 December 1675.
 The famous spire was added later, in 1701–1703.
-It originally measured 234 ft, but lost its upper eight feet to a lightning strike in 1764; this was then bought by the then owner of Park Place, Berkshire, where it still resides.
+It measures 234 ft, but the top eight feet were replaced after a lightning strike in 1764; the damaged stone was purchased by the owner of Park Place, Berkshire, where it remains.
 The design utilises four octagonal stages of diminishing height, capped with an obelisk which terminates in a ball and vane.